gaoliver/vanhack-challenge/README.md

 ## How to run

 Open the terminal inside the project folder, cloned to your machine.
-The run:
+Then run:

 ```Shell
 yarn && yarn start